 As offsite construction is factory based, the on-site construction time is reduced drastically.
-Weather factors like rain, snow and winds no longer hamper the process and panelised framing can be done for walls with their respective wood or metal studs, floors, roof panels – each having all members cut and fixed together, then delivered to site.
-This flexibility with delivery makes panelised framing a strong contender for sites with tight or restricted access.
+Weather factors like rain, snow and winds no longer hamper the process and panelized framing can be done for walls with their respective wood or metal studs, floors, roof panels – each having all members cut and fixed together, then delivered to site.
+This flexibility with delivery makes panelized framing a strong contender for sites with tight or restricted access.
 Additionally, as the product has already been pre-assembled, installation can begin immediately once brought to site.

 - Less waste/ eco friendly

 Due to the higher control of the construction process and more precision, construction waste and worker’s carbon footprint is decreased.
 Not only that but, due to the well designed, modular nature of offsite construction methods, re-usability of building materials is possible.
 In some cases, units, rooms or even entire floors could be preserved and re-purposed, ultimately reducing potential landfill waste.